 This is a quote I printed off years ago and attached to my computer.
 It's still there, and every day I read it and realize how true it is.
-Just think about all those folks who complain and whine about people.
+Just think about all those folks who complain and whine all the time.
 They are giving their negativity a lot of energy.

-Now, we all want to vent from time to time, or talk things through when we're sad or disappointed.
+We all want to vent from time to time or talk things through when we're sad or disappointed.
 But what I'm talking about here are the folks who give negativity so much effort, they are too preoccupied to think positively.
 They are spending as much work making themselves miserable as they would if they focused on happiness.

 "Whenever you're in conflict with someone, there is one factor that can make the difference between damaging your relationship and deepening it.
 That factor is attitude."

 This quote really hits home when you think of friendships, especially when it comes to arguments.
 Conflict is actually a healthy thing if you handle it correctly.
-A lot of comes with attitude and reflection.
 If you can talk about the things that hurt you with a friend and do it in a kind way, you'll have an easier time working things out.